Coordination is the interaction between the brain and the muscles to successfully carry out a movement of two different body parts at the same time.

 Coordination is best mastered when taught between 8-13 years of age and can be improved up to 25 years of age then maintained for individuals above 25 years of age.

-Football coaches and players in Uganda need to start deliberate coordination training because of its influence on football performance.
+Football coaches and players in Uganda need to start deliberate coordination training because of its major influence on football performance.